Living and Working in Hong Kong

 Some background on the local education system

-There are a large number of primary and secondary international schools, such as the Canadian, the German Swiss and the Hong Kong International School (the latter is the most expensive).
+There are an increasing number of primary and secondary international schools, such as the Canadian, the German Swiss and the Hong Kong International School (the latter is the most expensive).
 These receive no government grant.

 Hong Kong’s public transport is cheap, clean, safe and reliable – among the best in the world.
 Your first introduction to it will probably be the futuristic Airport Express, which whisks you straight from the Arrivals hall to Kowloon and Central.
 The public transport system includes buses, mini-buses, trams, the Mass Transit Railway (MTR) system, the cross-harbour Star Ferry and ferries to the outlying islands.

 Most public transport requires exact change, so an Octopus card makes life much easier.
 This stored-value card is available at the customer service centres of MTR stations for a $50 deposit.
 You can top up your Octopus at the ‘Add Value’ machines in MTR stations or in convenience stores.
-The card can also be used for an increasing number of small value purchases.
+The card can also be used for most small value purchases.

 Taxis are cheap and plentiful in Hong Kong.
 Most taxi drivers have adequate English and they know the vast majority of destinations.
-If they are stumped by an obscure address they might ask you to speak to their controller over the radio, but that doesn’t happen very often.
+There are also a number of free apps to download, that easily translate addresses from English to Chinese.
 When in doubt, or if it looks like rain, flag down a taxi!

 A tram in Wanchai

 To drive in Hong Kong you need to obtain a Hong Kong driving licence.
-It is illegal to drive with a foreign licence, even temporarily, if you have a work contract.
+It is illegal to drive with a foreign licence, even temporarily.
 If you intend to drive, please remember to bring your current driving licence with you.
 This will enable you to obtain a Hong Kong driving licence without having to take a further driving test.
 Please also ensure you obtain a copy of your no-claims bonus certificate from your insurer.

 There are some very good second-hand car bargains in Hong Kong.
 Apartments do not always come with a parking space and this can prove expensive, especially on HK island.